DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-17-allowing-users-to-contact-support.md

 We would then look to gradually use it in more places once we are confident that the integration works, and is useful.

+In the short term, we hope having the contact form will save time for both users and the support team.

-Longer-term we would look to avoid the need for the form in the first place, by allowing users to complete more of these actions themselves.
+Longer term we would look to avoid the need for the form in the first place, by allowing users to complete more of these actions themselves.